Follow us and like our posts

 - In studio courses all previously completed work should be available in the studio always so it can be referred to throughout the design and critique process.

 - Everything created in the studio will exist both in analog and digital form.
 Creating a standard system of naming files and objects is essential to maintain order.
 Part of each assignment will be the submission of work in both both forms.
 All digital documents must adhere to the following naming convention:

 - With the exception of ARCH all letters are lowercase and the article number should always be in three digit format to allow for many items within each project.
 Follow the guidelines within each assignment.

-- Grade evaluations will be made by studio faculty in consultation with the teaching assistants.
+- Grades will be determined by averaging evaluations from all studio faculty and individual studio assistants.
 Work will be evaluated in terms of Intention, Development, and Resolution on a 0-100 scale.
 See College Grade Definitions for letter grade determinations.
 Project weighting for the semester will be:

 - Grading will be based on individual performance and the products produced over the course of the term.
 Everything relative to the studio production is part of the process.
 Grading will follow the criteria of the college Grade Definitions and evaluations will be provided at the conclusion of each phase of the studio.
 Attendance is vital to success in this studio (be sure to review the Attendance Policy listed above).
 Participation in lectures and events outside class is also greatly encouraged and required as it has the potential to significantly impact your education.

 - No extra credit is available in this course.

 - Given the performative and sequential nature of this course, late or missing assignments after each project is complete can not be made up.
 At the time of grading each project incomplete work (not present on wiki or in physical form) will be evaluated and then reduced by 20 points; missing work (not present on wiki and not present in physical form) will be evaluated as a “0” (zero).